 Also in Oregon, the Oregon Department of Justice (DOJ) Consumer Protection Section of the Civil Enforcement Division maintains a consumer protection hotline for consumers to report and the DOJ to investigate potential legal abuses and violations.
 Please review helpful information here: https://www.doj.state.or.us/consumer-protection/

 The laws related to debt collectors and consumer protections are complex and broad.
 Therefore, you should ensure you consult with legal counsel and/or the FTC and DOJ directly to fully understand your legal rights and responsibilities in relation to these laws.
-In addition, you should educate yourself about the legal risks and options you may have by potentially avoiding the payment of your debts in light of your overall financial situation.
+In addition, you should educate yourself about the legal risks and options you may have by potentially avoiding the payment of your debts (or the settlement and compromise of them) in light of your overall financial situation.